 Hydration changes urine concentration.
 Small tweaks often make a big difference:

-• Water placement: many cats drink more when water sits away from food.
-Add quiet bowls in separate zones (multi-cat homes benefit from duplicates; see Multi-Cat Peace Plan).
+- Water placement: many cats drink more when water sits away from food.
+Add quiet bowls in separate zones.
+Multi-cat homes benefit from duplicates: Multi-Cat Peace Plan.

-• Wet food mix: if appropriate for your cat, adding moisture can soften odor edges.
-Details here: Wet vs Dry: Smart Mix.
+- Wet food mix: if appropriate for your cat, adding moisture can soften odor edges.
+Details: Wet vs Dry: Smart Mix.

-• Medical check: sudden changes in smell plus tiny clumps, straining, or frequent trips are vet flags.
-Start with Common Cat Health Problems.
+- Medical check: sudden smell changes plus tiny clumps, straining, or frequent trips are vet flags.
+Start here: Common Cat Health Problems.

-For kittens, pair hydration tips with gentle training steps in Kitten Litter Training.
+For kittens, pair hydration with gentle training steps: Kitten Litter Training.

 7) Two-minute routine: daily, weekly, monthly